aliabbasnagari/FAF/README.md

     Open Google Chrome on your computer.
     Click on the three vertical dots in the upper-right corner to open the Chrome menu.
-    From the menu, hover over "More Tools" and select "Extensions."
-Alternatively, you can type chrome://extensions/ in the address bar and press Enter.
+    From the menu, hover over "More Tools" and select "Extensions.".
+    Alternatively, you can type
+    ```bash
+    chrome://extensions/
+    ```
+    in the address bar and press Enter.

 4. Enable Developer Mode: